 What Are The Best Practices For Watering Plants On A Balcony?

 While watering your plants, it is best to avoid wetting the foliage, especially during hot and humid weather.
 Wet foliage can encourage the growth of fungal diseases such as powdery mildew and leaf spot.
 Instead, focus on watering at the base of the plant, directly onto the soil.
 This ensures that the water reaches the roots where it is needed the most and minimizes the risk of foliage-related diseases.

-See also What Are The Benefits Of Using A Self-watering System On A Balcony?
+See also What Are The Options For Creating A Hydroponic System On A Balcony?

+What Are The Best Practices For Watering Plants On A Balcony?